raspberrypi/documentation/faqs/README.md

 ### Does the device have support for any form of netbooting or PXE?

-Yes.
 The Raspberry Pi 3 can be set up to network boot without an SD card present; earlier models can PXE/Netboot with an appropriately set up SD card.
 You can find our netbooting documentation [here](../hardware/raspberrypi/bootmodes/net.md).

+The Raspberry Pi 4 does not currently support network booting without an SD card present.
+A bootloader update to support network boot is planned but not yet available.

 We have also developed [PiServer](https://www.raspberrypi.org/blog/piserver/), a piece of software that lets you easily set up a network of client Raspberry Pis connected to a single x86-based server via Ethernet.
 With PiServer, you don’t need SD cards, you can control all clients via the server, and you can add and configure user accounts — ideal for the classroom, your home, or an industrial setting.